sunjun-group/Ziyuan/README.md

 2. Update Maven settings:
 	- goto /etc/maven, copy settings.xml --> local-settings.xml
 	- open local-settings.xml:
-		+ modify <localRepository>D:/_1_Projects/Tzuyu/maven-repository</localRepository>,
+		+ modify this line and set it to your local maven repository folder [upon your choice].<br/>
-				set it to your local maven repository folder [upon your choice].
+		&lt;localRepository&gt;D:/_1_Projects/Tzuyu/maven-repository&lt;/localRepository&gt; <br/>

 4. Make sure Ziyuan java dependencies will be available in local repository:
 	- For the setting in maven pom.xml of tzuyu.parent, some special dependency are deployed onto nexus server which url is declared in settings.xml (or your local-settings.xml), and will be downloaded automatically during build process.
 	- Check if the nexus server is available or not:
 		Open the url defined in your local-settings.xml to your web browser, if it renders the nexus page then the server is available.
-	If server is available, you can jump to step 6.
+	- If server is available, you can jump to step 6.
-	If not available,
+	- If not available,
 		+ open local-settings.xml, comment this line:
-			<activeProfile>nexus-sever</activeProfile>
+			&lt;activeProfile&gt;nexus-sever&lt;/activeProfile&gt;
 		+ Go to step 5.
 5. Install jars:
 	- Download maven (binary package) at https://maven.apache.org/download.cgi